tylerlrhodes/bagombo/README.md

 * Change appsettings.json to seed the Db with an admin user besdies my default
 * Use the user manager to make an author
 * Hopefully the rest you can figure out
+* The author profile page doesn't work yet, if you want you can setup a post and link to it that way

+### Feature Goals for 0.3
+* Easier to install
+* Script the database setup
+* Minor GUI fixups
+* SEO
+* Add Author Profile Page

 ### Feature Goals for 1.0:
 * Multi-Author support